robenkleene/development-references/visual-studio-code/visual-studio-code-settings.md

 # Visual Studio Code Settings

-- "Preferences: Configure Language Specific Settings..."

 ## Bindings

-Bindings can be added to the `Code/User/keybindings.json` by selecting "Code > Preferences > Keyboard Shortcuts" (`⌘K ⌘S`), and clicking the exiting short to add a new one.
+Bindings can be added to the `Code/User/keybindings.json` by selecting `Code > Preferences > Keyboard Shortcuts` (`⌘K ⌘S`), and clicking the exiting short to add a new one.
 This works for either changing an existing shortcut, or adding a shortcut to a command that already has one.

 ### Removing Bindings